This recruitment offers a $3,000 Recruitment Incentive to eligible new employees joining UW Medicine #UWMRecruitmentIncentive

 All of UW Medicine’s radiologists are board-certified and sub-specialized in a variety of areas such as neuroradiology, body radiology, interventional radiology, musculoskeletal radiology, ultrasound, nuclear medicine, mammography, chest radiology and more.
 Imaging findings are integrated with all clinical data to generate comprehensive and actionable patient assessments.

-HARBORVIEW MEDICAL CENTER – RADIOLOGY has an outstanding opportunity for a FULL-TIME, day shift RADIOLOGY TECHNOLOGIST.
+HARBORVIEW MEDICAL CENTER – RADIOLOGY has an outstanding opportunity to hire 90% FTE, MULTIPLE SHIFTS, MULTIPLE OPENINGS RADIOLOGY TECHNOLOGIST.
 Under the direction of the Radiology Supervisor, Lead Technologist, Radiologist, or other Physician, this individual will perform skilled radiographic procedures that assist in the diagnosis or treatment of patients.
 Additionally, the person in this role will provide the appropriate education to patients and their families prior to and post Radiology procedure and exercises responsible judgment in recognizing and reporting significant situations relating to patient care.

 This position involves working with patients from the following age groups: • Neonate, 1-28 days • Pre-teen to teen, 10-16 years • Infant, 29 days -1 year • Adult, 17-69 years • Toddler, 2-4 years • Geriatric, 70 years and above • Child, 5-9 years